kondapaka-arun/Real_Time_Governance_System_AI_AGENT/README.md

   - Ingests raw  data from .csv file.
   - Performs the operation on the .csv file like cleaning, standardization, transformation.
   - Add new columns like 'total_branches', 'atm_per_branch', and 'market shares', for these columns the data will come from 'branch'/'total_branches' for more analysis.
-  - Generates key statistical insights (e.g., districts with least branches, highest ATM coverage).
+  - Generates key statistical insights.
-    *   Visualizes data and saves it as 'branches_chart.png'.
+  -Visualizes data and saves it as 'branches_chart.png'.
-    *   Logs all major steps and notable events to a timestamped log file for transparency and reproducibility.
+  -Any step executed for that log will created with timestamp.

-2.vactor.py file for store and retriever of data.
+2.vector.py file for store and retriever of data.
   - Uses the processed .csv file data to create a vector store.
-  - Each row of the .csv file data is converted into a 'Document' with its content embedded using an Ollama-based embedding model (`mxbai-embed-large`).
+  - Each row of the .csv file data is converted into a 'Document' with its content embedded using an Ollama-based embedding model ("mxbai-embed-large").

 3.main.py:
  - local AI model OllamaLLM is used for understanding prompts and generating of data.
  - We are using model llama3.2:
  	- Imported 'ChatPromptTemplate' for structuring the prompt which is given by user.
  	- chain contains the data of both prompt and model(llama3.2).

 Agentic Flow: